aazaff/teachPaleobiology/CourseDocuments/paleobiologySyllabus.md

 #### LAB ASSIGNMENTS (20 POINTS EACH)

 You will have open access to the lab area and can complete unfinished lab assignments at your convenience.
 Many labs will be lengthy and require you to continue working on them, as homework, after the official lab period has ended.
-Many labs will require the use of a computer, so please bring your laptop if you have one.
+Most labs will require the use of a computer, so please bring your laptop if you have one.
 [Lab assignments](https://github.com/aazaff/teachPaleobiology/blob/master/LabExercises.md) will generally be due at the start of the next lab period, unless otherwise specified.

 #### MAKE-UPS